Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 # 🏋️ Challenge

 {% hint style="tip" %}
-In `components/protocols/pyth/lib/ChartMock.tsx`, finish the `setData` function.
+In `components/protocols/pyth/lib/ChartMock.tsx`, finish the `setData` function by implementing the EMA formula in the `currentEma` and emitting the proper events for the `trend` conditions.
 You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**